RainbowMiner/RainbowMiner/README.md

 | `TouchBenchmark.bat`       | -                          | avoid benchmark of new miners, will set the timestamp of all miner stat files to now                                                                                    |
 | `Stopp.bat`                | `./stopp.sh`               | halt RainbowMiner at once                                                                                                                                               |

+## WATCHDOG START SCRIPTS (OPTIONAL)

+In rare cases the PowerShell process itself may crash (e.g. a native CLR error or an out-of-memory kill on Linux).
+The regular start scripts will end in this case and the rig stops mining.
+The watchdog start scripts `StartWD.bat`, `StartWDHidden.bat`, `StartWDInWin.bat` (Windows) and `./startwd.sh`, `./startwd-screen.sh`, `./startwd-tmux.sh`, `./startwd-nohup.sh` (Linux) will restart RainbowMiner automatically after 10 seconds instead.
+They are a drop-in replacement for the regular start scripts, updates and restarts from within RainbowMiner keep working as usual.

+How the watchdog decides:

+- a regular exit (quit from the miner screen, web interface stop, `Stopp.bat`/`./stopp.sh`, `Ctrl+C` or a `SIGTERM` on Linux) ends the script, as before
+- any other, unexpected end of the PowerShell process is treated as a crash: the event is logged to `Logs\watchdog.txt` and RainbowMiner is restarted after 10 seconds
+- if RainbowMiner crashes 5 times in a row, each within less than 120 seconds after start, the watchdog gives up (this prevents an endless restart loop on a broken installation).
+A run of more than 120 seconds resets the counter, so a rig that crashes now and then will be restarted forever.

+Important: killing the PowerShell process by hand (task manager, `kill -9`) counts as a crash and will trigger a restart.
+Use `Stopp.bat`/`./stopp.sh` or quit from within RainbowMiner to stop a watchdog-controlled rig.

+The thresholds can be changed without editing the scripts, using environment variables: `WD_FAILMAX` and `WD_MINRUN` on Windows, `RBM_WD_FAILMAX` and `RBM_WD_MINRUN` on Linux.

+Note for Windows: the watchdog scripts copy themselves to `StartWD.run.cmd` (etc.) on start and run the copy, so that the automatic update can never touch a running script.
+These `*.run.cmd` files are recreated on every start and can be ignored.

+For autostart, the watchdog scripts can be used in place of the regular start scripts in the Windows task scheduler and in the Linux crontab (see FAQ).

 ## WEB-INTERFACE